 Fly 2 hours to Guilin.
 Explore the colourful stalagmites and stalactites of the Reed Flute Caves.
 There are approximately 500 steps in the cave and 1.5 hours on foot.
-Later, visit the South China Pearl Factory.

 Guilin - Guilin is one of China's most stunning and panoramic cities and was founded during the reign of the Qin Dynasty.
 It is renowned for the unique karst mountain that encloses the city.
 Guilin developed as a trading town due to the building of the Ling Canal which links the important Pearl and Yangtze River systems.